Unbiased constrained sampling with Self-Concordant Barrier Hamiltonian Monte Carlo: The n-BHMC algorithm

 We discuss the choice of this norm to perform the ``involution checking step'' in \Cref{sec:experimental-details}.
 If both of these conditions are satisfied, we finally set $(X_n',P_n')=(s\circ\Sker_{h/2})(Z_n^{(1)})$, to ensure the reversibility of the update of $(X_n',P_n')$.
-Otherwise, $(X_n',P_n')$ is not updated and we go to Step 3. \end{enumerate} \paragraph{Step 3: computing the acceptance filter.} We denote by $a(x',p'|x,p)$ the acceptance probability to move from $(x,p) \in \TM$ to $(x',p')\in \TM$, which is given by
+Otherwise, $(X_n',P_n')$ is not updated and we go to Step 3. \end{enumerate}